 1 Peter 5:6

 Humble yourselves therefore under the mighty hand of God, that he may exalt you in due time:

 The music area is the only area of the church that houses and manages people with so many gifts and potential.
-Oftentimes, musicians sing or play multiple instruments; singers can learn different genres of music, become songwriters or even choir directors (to name a few things).
+Oftentimes, musicians sing or play multiple instruments; singers can learn different genres of music, become songwriters, choir directors, ministers of music, or even recording artists (to name a few things).
 It is when we can recognize our skill level that we are susceptible to the spirit of pride and arrogance.
 Becoming proficient in anything can be a recipe for disaster if the individual does not or cannot stay rooted and grounded in the faith.
-Once again, remembering that music is ministered in church and not perform can be the difference between staying local and becoming renowned on an international level.
+Once again, remembering that music is ministered in church and not performed can be the difference between staying local or becoming renowned on an international level.
 Outside of the preached word, the music ministry [if appropriated correctly] can be most effective in impacting the lives of believers.
 For this reason, we should always strive for that place in God where we can be used of Him to affect the lives of His people, whether they be in church, in their cars, at home, in the hospital or even incarcerated.

-The purpose of the one-day seminar is to remind all participants in the music ministry where the gift comes from, how to manage it and use it in concert with others.
-Also, we want to look at how to avoid the pitfalls of those that have gone before us.
+The purpose of the one-day seminar is to remind all participants in the music ministry where the gift comes from, how to manage it, and use it in concert with others.
+Also, we look at how the original psalmist, Lucifer, misused his gifts and positions causing the fall of others!